Water main beak in busy section of Brockton turns roads into rivers

 BROCKTON, Mass. — An early-morning water main break turned roads into rivers in Brockton.

-Crews with the Brockton Department of Public Works said the water main burst just after 1 a.m. at the intersection of Montello St. (Route 28) and Lawrence St.
+Crews with the Brockton Department of Public Works said the water main burst just after 1 a.m. at the intersection of Montello (Route 28) and Lawrence streets.

-Workers said a 20-inch pipe burst and they had to turn off water in the area.
-About two dozen homes were impacted.
+Workers said a 20-inch pipe burst and they had to turn off the water in the area.

+”We probably have about 200 to 300 customers impacted, about a mile of pipe is shut off,” Brockton’s Public Works Commissioner Patrick Hill said.
+“It’s only the pipe on the main road, it’s not any of the side streets that are affected so it’s just the people on the main stretch of road.”

-When asked what could have caused the water main to burst, a worker said there is a lot of construction going on in the city and there are a lot of old pipes.
+When asked what could have caused the water main to burst, a worker said there is a lot of construction going on in the city and many old pipes.

+Hill said that portion of Montello Street would remain closed all day, and they hope to have the water back on by around 4 or 5 p.m.

+”That’s the hope right now, as it stands, it looks like about a 10-foot section of 20-inch pipe so it’ll all depend on where that fracture ends,” Hill said.
+“Just be patient, this stuff happens.
+We wish we could explain it, we certainly didn’t cause it, and we will do the best we can to get the water back on as soon as we can.”

 BREAKING: Crews are tearing up the road after a 20-inch water main burst in Brockton.
 Detour in place on Montello St. at Lawrence St. Avoid the area!@boston25 pic.twitter.com/E3V0mC4jrg— Julianne Lima (@JulianneLimaTV) December 13, 2023